 Launched in a beta version in 2014, Pluto TV is a bit different than other streaming services.
 Besides being free to access, it offers over 250 “channels” of content that run “live” 24/7.
-Basically, its like a virtual version of old-fashioned cable TV.
+It’s like a virtual version of old-fashioned cable TV.
 You can surf through channels of all types, in many different categories.
-More recently, the service started offering on-demand free streaming of movies and TV shows.
-However, much of its content is still exclusive to its “channels” line up.

-Pluto TV was purchased by Viacom (now known as ViacomCBS) for $340 million.
-The company says that the service currently has over 22 million active monthly viewers.
+Pluto TV was purchased by Viacom (now known as ViacomCBS) for $340 million in 2019.
+The company says that the service has over 64 million active monthly viewers worldwide.

 Are there commercials on this free service?

 As you might expect from a free streaming service, you will have to watch commercials occasionally while watching Pluto TV’s channels and on-demand movies and TV series.
 However, the interruptions are still less than what you would watch on standard broadcast TV or basic cable.

 Currently, the service is available in the US and Canada, along with many countries in Europe and Latin America.
 Expansion to more countries and territories is planned for 2022.

 What platforms support the service?